Love Addiction Recovery Help & Support

-Does this mean we men don't have feelings, pain, suffering, longing for connection as women do?
-I don't think so.
-We are human.
 Given men's role in society- how do men usually cope if they don't express and reach out?
 Men cope with it the best they can without admitting what is really going on internally (i.e. pain, emotions) unfortunately.
-So men cope in isolation.
+Often men cope in isolation.

-The truth is- being a "real man", allowing ourselves to reach out when necessary & to be who we really are - Is STRENGTH
+The truth is- being a "real man", allowing ourselves to have our feelings, to not judge them as good or bad, to reach out when necessary & to be who we really are, Human - Is STRENGTH.

 So often men don't reach out and get the help that will benefit their life.
 Women are much more likely to do so - much more likely to admit their depressed- express feelings, emotions- and express and reach out to get help in their love addiction.

 Love addiction is like any other addiction.
 Men don't need to stuff their pain, feelings, and who we are as human beings any longer.
 Men can now choose to destroy the lie - And realize, denying the fear to be who we are- is what strength is all about.

 The truth is, being a real man and being vulnerable to be who we are- is what strength is, it's what being a secure individual is all about.
 Hiding the authentic self is the real weakness and harms well-being.

 Many men are finally starting to realize this and are reaching out to heal, recover, and reconnect with themselves.